 A small amount of thatch can be beneficial, it breaks down into a fine matter rich in nutrients that feeds the grass.

-Excessive amounts of thatch:
+However, I’ve seen that excessive amounts of thatch:

 - block sunlight which is crucial for grass blade and root growth

-- stop the roots getting oxygen
+- stop the roots from getting oxygen

-Aerating focuses more on the soil, allowing more moisture and oxygen to get to the root area where it encourages root growth and nutrient uptake.
+Aerating focuses more on the soil, allowing more moisture and oxygen to get to the root area, where it encourages root growth and nutrient uptake.

 Can a Lawn Be Damaged By Excessive Aeration?